Skip to main content

 NBA 2K26 was developed by Visual Concepts.

-NBA 2K26 has received mostly positive reviews from players.
+NBA 2K26 has received mostly positive reviews from both players and critics.
 Most players liked NBA 2K26 for its gameplay but disliked it for its optimization.

 NBA 2K26 is a single player game with multiplayer and local co-op support.